 Instructions

-- Combine flour, walnuts and salt in a small bowl.
+- In a small bowl, combine flour, walnuts and salt.
 Set aside.

-- Turn the mixer to low and add flour mixture until combined.
+- In a medium bowl, beat butter, vanilla, and powdered sugar with a hand mixer until creamy.
+Turn the mixer to low and gradually add the flour mixture until combined.

-- Form dough into 1" balls and place on prepared pan.
+- Using a cookie scoop or spoon, roll the dough into 1-inch balls and place on the prepared pan.

-- Bake 8-10 minutes or until bottom edges of cookies are lightly browned.
+- Bake for 8 to 10 minutes or until bottom edges of cookies are lightly browned.

 - Cool a few minutes until you’re able to handle the cookes.
 Roll in powdered sugar and place on a rack to cool completely.